izzyjs/route/README.md

 **_Use your AdonisJs routes in JavaScript with advanced HTTP client capabilities._**

 This package provides a JavaScript `route()` function and a powerful `builder` for generating URLs and making HTTP requests to named routes defined in an AdonisJs application.
-Features include hash fragments, query parameters, TypeScript support, and automatic CSRF protection.
+Features include hash fragments, query parameters, optional parameters, TypeScript support, and automatic CSRF protection.

 ## Key Features